jovicon/jovicon/README.md

 My name is **José**, and I'm a **software** developer with seven years of experience building software to solve exciting and —sometimes— hard problems.

-I love to learn new tecnologies and improve my development tecniques every day, because I care deeply about software quality and scalability.
+I love to learn new tecnologies and improve my development tecniques every day, because I care deeply about software quality, architecture and scalability.

 Is really great if I can collaborate with a team of like-minded engineers!

 ##### What am I working on?